jrcharney/plushes/README.md

 * Mandelbrot and Julia stuff.
 (I really want to do some fun fractal stuff.)
 * Develop or find some super-light browser that let's you tinker with a JavaScript, CSS3, HTML5, and Canvas browser that doesn't eat up resources.
 (ARM users, you know you want than!)
 * A script that gets Spotify set up for textual interfaces.
 (There are programs that do this, but I just want to get it set up.
 This might be part of my Hacktop project along with the SDR idea.)
+* A script that sets up `zsh` the right way.
+(Don't use antigen explicity!
+Use Zplug!)
+* A script that sets up `vim` the right way.
+(Plugins make everything better.
+Also a better `.vimrc` for root.
+I really want to see EditConfig and some sort of auto complete be used.)
+* A script that sets up `i3-gaps` for Debian systems (Great for Hacktops if you use Raspbian.
+Why should those Arch Linux nerds have all the fun?!)
 * A few script that promote some lesser known programs that do some cool stuff.

 ## Projects not by me that you should check out.